 The latter interest emphasizes preparation for STEM careers (not uncommon for a corporation heavily dependent on a strong pipeline of young people going into these careers).
 This grantmaking funds a combination of professional development for teachers and administrators, as well as curriculum and programmatic support to help student performance in science and math.
 Boeing also prioritizes hands-on learning programs and science fairs.

 Boeing partners with universities worldwide through its University Relations program to offer “student-focused programs” such as internships, externships, co-ops, scholarships, and enrichment programs enabling the next generation to “collaborate on innovative products by working alongside thinkers, dreamers, designers and builders” in the field.
 More information about the University Relations program is available by emailing the team directly.
 Past grantees include a $105,000 grant to Washington State University "to expand mentoring opportunities for students studying in STEM disciplines" and a $75,000 grant to Seattle Pacific University to "improve K-12 physical science instruction through teacher collaboration and research-based curriculum development."

-In addition to grants, funds are also available through Boeing’s Employees Community Fund (ECF).
-Unlike some other corporations that match donations to individual organizations dollar-for-dollar, Boeing’s employee contributions are allocated based on a determination by “employee advisory boards [that] work to locally distribute combined employee donations,” with Boeing covering all of the administrative overhead so that all dollars donated go directly to the beneficiary organizations.
+In addition to grants, funding is available through Boeing’s Employees Community Fund (ECF).
+Unlike some other corporations that match donations to individual organizations dollar-for-dollar, Boeing allocates employee contributions based on a determination by “employee advisory boards [that] work to locally distribute combined employee donations.”
+Boeing covers all of the administrative overhead so that all donated dollars go directly to the beneficiary organizations.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)